TCaken/Image-Resizer/readme.md

 Electron application that allows you to select an image and easily change the width and/or height.
 This is my recreation from this [tutorial from Traversty Media](https://www.youtube.com/watch?v=ML743nrkMHw)

+Features :
+- Resize images to any sizes

 Tech Stacks:
 - Electron
 - Bulma.css